povils/phpmnd/README.md

 The ``--suffixes`` option will configure a comma separated list of valid source code filename extensions.

 The ``--whitelist`` option will only process the files listed in the file specified.
-This is useful for incremental anaysis.
+This is useful for incremental analysis.

 The ``--xml-output`` option will generate an report in an Xml format to the path specified by the option.
 **By default it analyses conditions, return statements, and switch cases.**